monaen/FDHS-2022Spring/docs/anaconda.md

 Anaconda is available for **Windows**, **Mac OS X**, and **Linux**.
 You can find the installers and installation instructions at the official webpage https://www.anaconda.com/download/.

-Or you can also find the installation guidelines from the following link:
+Or you can also find the installation guidelines from the following links:

 * [Installing on Windows](https://docs.anaconda.com/anaconda/install/windows/)
 * [Installing on macOS](https://docs.anaconda.com/anaconda/install/mac-os/)